creative-workflow/easy-terminal-app/README.md

 # easy-terminal-app 1.0
 A minimal "terminal-app" with maximum comfort for me, you and all of my [bash](https://de.wikipedia.org/wiki/Bash_(Shell)-scripting friends =)

-It is minimal because it only depends on standard bash.
+It is **minimal** because it only depends on standard bash.

-It has maximal comfort because:
+It has **maximal comfort** because:
   * easyly add commands by dropping files into a folder
   * has build in help and command listening
   * parses comments from your command file
   * has logging and colored output out of the box
   * has a test infrstructure

-# setup
+# Setup
-  1. [download](TODO) this repo and extract into your project folder
+  1. [download](https://github.com/creative-workflow/easy-terminal-app/archive/master.zip) this repo and extract into your project folder
   2. ensure all files are executable `chmod +x ./scripts/* ./app ./bootsrap`
   3. run `./app help`

-# add new command
+# Add new command
 Create a new file in the folder `scripts/commands` named `ls` and add the following lines:

 ```